APIM-KiranVaddadi/apim-charts/charts/portal/README.md

 | `nginx-ingress.extraArgs.enable-ssl-passthrough`                | Enable SSL Passthrough   | `true` |

-## Disclaimer
-This repository is currently in Beta.

 ## License
 Copyright (c) 2019 CA, A Broadcom Company.
 All rights reserved.